Delurify/telegram-booking-bot/README.md

 </table>

 ## Introduction
 This is a course project for creating a telegram booking bot utilizing Java.
+It involves allowing users to book a room from UUM which also includes crud.
+Unfortunately, after project submission the server for this bot is closed.
+P.S. this is not the original repository but a cloned one so there are not a lot of commits.

 ## Flow Diagram of the requirements
 ![image](https://user-images.githubusercontent.com/80701138/201608693-4214f3a5-8e68-448a-9ce8-4ed0fb33ed03.png)